m-aishah/Betty-Fixer-v2.0/README.md

 <h2>  </h2>

 <h2> :fire: Future Updates </h2>
-This project is still in the early stages.
+We believe this project has prospects!.
 Here is a list of expected upgrades in coming weeks
 <br>
 <ul>
-<li> Apply parallel programming with Threads. </li>
-<li> Implement functionality to fix Betty Documentation errors.</li>
-<li> Work on more efficient way of setting up the Betty Fixer.</li>
+<li> Make Betty Fixer an extension in VsCode </li>
+<li> Integrate AI Chatbot to generate comments for C functions</li>
 </ul>

 <h2> :globe_with_meridians: Contributing </h2>